Key Takeaways

 Within the first 24 hours.

-Document everything in writing while the details are still fresh in your memory.
+Write everything down while the details are still fresh in your memory.
 Collect witness contact information and preserve damaged equipment as evidence for your adjuster.
-Notify relevant authorities like OSHA for workplace injuries, keep damaged products separate, and save all receipts for emergency expenses.
+Notify relevant authorities, like OSHA for workplace injuries.
+You should keep damaged products separate and save all receipts for emergency expenses.

 The faster you act, the stronger your claim becomes.
 In most cases, you must notify your insurer within 24 to 48 hours.
 Delayed reporting can complicate your settlement.